Latest COVID-19 Health and Guidance Information - Read here ›

 While many businesses closed their doors and adapted to home working, people continued to produce waste and the waste management process had to keep going.

-This meant the company changing the entire working environment to accommodate the workforce of almost 200 staff across its three sites.
+This meant the company changing the entire working environment to accommodate the workforce of almost 200 staff across its four sites.

 J&B Recycling has increased its workforce during the pandemic and has also achieved its target of sustaining growth across the business for a fourth year running – testimony to Vikki’s ambitious plans and investment in processing equipment, facilities and staff training.